 Hiking through a temperate rainforest in Glacier National Park

 “You’re standing on the eastern edge of the Pacific Northwest’s temperate rainforest,” Road Scholar guide, Stephanie Paidus, told us as we stopped for one of her frequent lectures on the flora and fauna in Glacier National Park.
 Learning about what we were hiking through was one of the benefits of traveling on a group hiking program.

 As the hikers became spaced out, the forest grew quiet except for the twitter of birds and the rushing of the creek.
 Sunlight filtered through the thick branches of the cedar grove casting dapples of brightness on the moss-covered ground that looked like a bolt of plush, green velvet cloth had been spread out underneath the trees.
-It was tempting to sit in this soft, gentle spot for a time to take in what surely must be nature’s cathedral.

 On the return trip, our group of hikers progressed each at his or her own pace, meaning that Alan and I stepped it up a bit to stretch our legs on this well-traveled trail.
 The forest was just as beautiful on the way back and it gave us extra time to photograph Avalanche Creek.

 Questions about hiking to Avalanche Lake

 This is a very popular Glacier National Park hiking trail, so you won’t be hiking alone.
 To avoid the crowds and be assured of a parking space, hike early or late in the day, especially during the summer.

 What should I bring on the hike to Avalanche Lake?

 Bear Spray!
 Seriously, this is grizzly (and black bear) country so you’ll want to bring bear spray and know how to use it.
 Bug repellant is another good idea, especially in the summer.